christosgkoros/christosgkoros/content/_index.md

 description: "software engineer; architect; API guy;"

 ---
-Welcome to my space for sharing things I work with, learn or find interesting
+Welcome to my space for sharing things I work with, learn or find interesting.

+Get notified of new content by copying https://christosgkoros.com/index.xml to your RSS feed reader.

 ## About me

 I am a software engineer and architect who specializes in APIs.

-I have more than 13+ experience creating software in various industries and technologies, always with a focus on quality.
+I have more than 14 years of experience creating software in various industries and technologies, always with a focus on quality.
 Currently, I am working as an API Architect at Postman, guiding engineering teams to create high-quality APIs and a better product for the millions of developers using Postman.

 Both mentor and mentee, I am committed to sharing knowledge in the tech community.
 I am also the organizer of the [API Athens meetup](https://www.meetup.com/API-Athens/).